dosaguas/MClam/readme.md

 ## 4) ISSUE
 THE MOST ANNOYING ISSUE : Unicode path name is not supported.

-But, I have find out how to resolve this.
-Just open file descriptor using `_wopen`, but it is a C++ code.
+But, I had find out how to resolve this.
+Just open file descriptor using `_wopen` and scan it using `ScanByDescriptor`, but `_wopen` is a C++ code.
 Now I'm learning C++ to create library to handle this.

 Might you guys can help me find out how to create this library.